 \textit{Case Selection}

 As previously mentioned when introducing our research design, we use exploratory case studies to investigate the mechanisms through which party institutionalization potentially affects the presence of populism within a given party system as well as the direction and timing of this relationship.
-To explore the link between party institutionalization and populism we have selected eight cases in three regions.
-We have selected the Americas, Western Europe, and Southeast Asia as the regions from which to draw the cases.
-We have selected these regions because countries within these regions provide sufficient variation in terms of the robustness of parties and party systems as well as the prevalence of populism.
+To explore the link between party institutionalization and populism we have selected six cases in two regions: the Americas and Western Europe.
+(In future iterations of this paper we intend to include cases from Southeast Asia).
+We have selected these regions to be consistent with our cross-national analysis and because countries within these regions provide variation in terms of the robustness of parties and party systems as well as the prevalence of populism.

 \par

-From the Americas we have selected the Bolivia, the United States, and Venezuela.
-We select Bolivia because Evo Morales captures the MAS party, molded it with his significant grass-roots movements, and entered and came to dominate a relatively weak party system.
+From the Americas we have selected Bolivia, the United States, and Venezuela.
+In Bolivia because Evo Morales captured the MAS party, melded it with his significant grass-roots movements, and entered and came to dominate a relatively weak party system.
 In addition to Bolivia, we have selected the United States.
-While the United States has a relatively stable party system, we use the 2016 election to demonstrate how populism can enter a seemingly well institutionalized party system through a under-institutionalized party - namely the Republican Party.
-We also select Venezuela because it is the quintessential story of populism in Latin America.
-Following significant political upheaval during the 1990s, Hugo Ch\'{a}vez entered a weakened party system towards power despite using a new and uninstitutionalized political party using his own brand of strong populism - Chavismo.
+The United States has a restrictive electoral system with moderately institutionalized parties.
+We focus on the 2016 election to demonstrate how populism can enter a seemingly stable party system through a under-institutionalized party - namely the Republican Party.
+Finally, Venezuela is the quintessential story of populism in Latin America.
+Following significant political upheaval during the 1990s, Hugo Ch\'{a}vez entered a weakened party system with a new and weakly-institutionalized political party using his own brand of strong populism - Chavismo.
 These cases stand in strong contrast to countries in the region such as Mexico.
 Mexico provides a significant counter example to the three previous cases.
 Despite its proximity to countries that have been dominated by populism, economic difficulties, and internal instability, Mexico boasts some of the strongest parties in all of the Americas and has a profound lack of populism.

 \par

-In addition to the Americas we draw cases from Western Europe.
-We select Western Europe because the region is commonly associated with having very strong and institutionalized party systems.
+In addition to the Americas we draw on cases from Western Europe.
+Western Europe is commonly associated with relatively strong and institutionalized party systems.
 In Western Europe we have selected Austria, France, and Spain.
-We have selected both Austria and France to demonstrate how populist parties are largely disadvantaged in well-institutionalized party systems.
-In both cases populist parties in these systems entered as fringe parties and struggled to garner electoral success.
-Despite their initial struggles, Austria's FP\"{O} and Frances FN parties have found greater electoral success as they have evolved and diluted their populist brand.
-We also select Spain to demonstrate the resilience of party systems.
-Despite massive economic upheaval, long established political parties have been able to maintain a significant hold on the electorate despite the rise of the new populist party Podemos.
+Austria and France each demonstrate how populist parties are largely disadvantaged in well-institutionalized party systems.
+In both cases populist parties entered as fringe parties and struggled to garner electoral success.
+Despite their initial struggles, Austria's FP\"{O} and Frances FN parties have found greater electoral success as only as they have evolved and diluted their populist brand.
+In Spain despite massive economic upheaval, long established political parties have been able to maintain a significant hold on the electorate despite the rise of the new populist party, Podemos.